github/docs/content/issues/trying-out-the-new-projects-experience/index.md

 ---
-title: Trying out the new projects experience
+title: Trying out the new projects experiences
 shortTitle: Projects (beta)
 intro: 'Build customized projects to track your work in {% data variables.product.company_short %}.'
 versions: